-For more information, see Chapter 5, "Creating a Cluster File System" in Oracle Solaris Cluster 4.3 Software Installation Guide.
+For more information, see Chapter 5, "Creating a Cluster File System" in Installing and Configuring an Oracle Solaris Cluster 4.4 Environment.

 Installing and Configuring the HA for WebLogic Server Application

 This section contains the procedures that you need to install and configure the WebLogic Server application.